johnandrea/readgedcom/README.md

    print_individuals( find_individuals( data, 'childrenof', indi )
 ```

-## Stats on a modest pc per individual count
+## Timing on a modest pc per individual count

 Parsing, no dates in input:
 - 200: much less than a second